Stevan Harnad: Early life and education

 Harnad was born in Budapest, Hungary.
 He did his undergraduate work at McGill University and his graduate work at Princeton University's Department of Psychology.
 Harnad completed his Master of Arts degree in Psychology from McGill University in 1969 and received his Doctor of Philosophy degree from Princeton University in 1992.
 He was awarded an honorary doctorate by University of Liège in 2013.

 Research

 Harnad's research interests are in cognitive science, open access and animal sentience.
 He is currently professor of psychology at Université du Québec à Montréal (UQAM), McGill University, and professor emeritus of cognitive science at the University of Southampton.
-Elected external member of the Hungarian Academy of Sciences in 2001 (resigned in protest, 8 October 2016), he was Canada Research Chair in cognitive science 2001–2015.
-His research is on categorization, communication, cognition, and consciousness and he has written extensively on categorical perception, symbol grounding, origin of language, lateralization, the Turing test, distributed cognition, scientometrics, and consciousness.
+Elected external member of the Hungarian Academy of Sciences in 2001 (resigned in protest against the government of Viktor Orbán, 8 October 2016), he was Canada Research Chair in cognitive science 2001–2015.
+His research is on categorization, communication, cognition, and consciousness and he has written extensively on categorical perception, symbol grounding, origin of language, lateralization, the Turing test, distributed cognition, scientometrics, and consciousness, and lately, large language models.
 Harnad is a former student of Donald O. Hebb and Julian Jaynes.